LeivoSepp/Lesson-Temperature-BMP280/README.md

 # Barometric Pressure + Temperature Sensor Adafruit BMP280
-Raspberry PI and Windows 10 IoT Core.
-Using Barometric Pressure + Temperature Sensor Adafruit BMP280.
+This project is an example on how to use the Adafruit BMP280 Barometric Pressure + Temperature Sensor in Raspberry PI and Windows 10 IoT Core.

 ## What is this sensor?
+This sensor is great for all sorts of weather/environmental sensing.
 This sensor is used for measuring barometric pressure with ±1 hPa absolute accuraccy, and temperature with ±1.0°C accuracy.
 Because pressure changes with altitude, and the pressure measurements are so good, you can also use it as an altimeter with  ±1 meter accuracy.